 How Much Does the California Bond of Qualifying Individual Cost?

-The $25,000 California Contractor’s Qualifying Individual surety bond can cost anywhere between $141 to $1,125 per year.
+The $25,000 California Contractor’s Qualifying Individual surety bond can cost anywhere between $141 to $1,125 per year or $15 to $113 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 California Bond of Qualifying Individual Cost